hkob/notion_ruby_mapping/README.md

 ## 6. ChangeLog

+- 2022/3/27 create_child_page can receive a block for initialization.
 - 2022/3/27 properties of a created child page are automatically assigned using the parent database.
 - 2022/3/25 added create_child_database, update_database, add_property, rename_property and remove_property
 - 2022/3/17 added template_mention objects, tools/an command